 - FORMAT – Erase the FAT entries as well as the root directory of the disk and format it for MS-DOS files.

 - GRAPHICS – enables a way to print the contents of a graphics screen.

 - IF – Allows the specified condition, and only if it is true.

 - LABEL – Generate amend or remove the label on a logical drive such as a floppy disk.

 - LOADHIGH and LH– used to uploads a program into the upper memory area.

-- MEM – Displays the total amount of memory usages.
+- MEM – Displays the total amount of memory usage.

 - MKDIR – Used to create a new directory.
-If the specified parent directory not exists, then it will be created.
+If the specified parent directory does not exist, then it will be created.

 - MODE– Used to change graphics modes, keyboard settings, create code pages and build port redirection in order to configure system devices.

-- MOVE – Moves one or more files or to changes the name of directories.
+- MOVE – Moves one or more files or changes the name of directories.

 - MSBACKUP– used to create a backup or restore one or more files.